SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 +----------+-----------+----------+----------+
 ```

-Any arithmetic comparison with **NULL** always returns the same result **NULL**.
+Any arithmetic comparison with `NULL` always returns the same result.

 ## IS NULL / IS NOT NULL

-The proper way of checking if the given value of a record is **NULL** is by using the **IS NULL / IS NOT NULL** operators, they work simply by checking if the given statement is true or false.
+The proper way of checking if the given value of a record is `NULL` is by using the `IS NULL` or `IS NOT NULL` operators.

+All they do is check if the given statement is true or false.

 ```java
 SELECT 'A' IS NULL, 'A' IS NOT NULL